The Best UX Portfolio Website Builders Cover Image

 © Home | Saloni Joshi, Fair Use

-Saloni Joshi's portfolio brilliantly showcases how good usability should underpin a UX design.
-Her website thrives on minimalism, eliminating unnecessary distractions and focusing squarely on her work and accomplishments.
+Saloni Joshi's portfolio brilliantly showcases how good usability should underpin a UX design, and her website truly thrives on minimalism—note the absence of unnecessary distractions and how it focuses squarely on her work and accomplishments.

 4. Create an About Page or Section with More Information About Yourself

-Since you must keep the introduction on your home page short, we suggest creating a separate “About” page or section to show more information about yourself.
+Since it’s so important for you to keep the introduction on your home page short, we suggest that you make a separate “About” page—or section—to show more information about yourself, and in it include:

 • Further details about yourself, such as your hobbies and interests;